HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Experiments

-\textbf{Hallucinations generated by better captioners are harder to detect.} The left of Fig.~\ref{fig:two_figs} plots captioner performance on MMMU (x-axis) against AUROC measured by GPT-5-mini (y-axis).
+\nbf{Advanced captioners produces hard-to-detect errors.} Hallucinations from GPT-4o, Gemini-3, and GPT-5 are difficult to detect, even for proprietary models, as indicated by their relatively low detection scores.
+Since these captioners accurately understand many scenes, their errors tend to be subtle and therefore harder to identify.
+For example, Gemini-3 produces errors in 6.5\% of sentences, whereas ShareGPT produces errors in 26.5\% of sentences.
+The left of Fig.~\ref{fig:two_figs} plots captioner performance on MMMU (x-axis) against AUROC measured by GPT-5-mini (y-axis).
 Captioners with higher MMMU scores tend to yield lower AUROC, indicating that stronger captioners generate hallucinations that are harder to detect. \looseness=-1

-\textbf{The performance on \benchmarkname is highly correlated with that on MMMU.} The right of Fig.~\ref{fig:two_figs} plots the performance on MMMU (x-axis) and \benchmarkname (y-axis), and indicates that models effective on MMMU perform well on \benchmarkname and vice versa.
+\nbf{\benchmarkname measures visual understanding abilities that are not captured by existing benchmarks.} The right of Fig.~\ref{fig:two_figs} plots the performance on MMMU (x-axis) and \benchmarkname (y-axis).
+Although the performance on the two benchmarks is correlated overall, better performance on MMMU does not necessarily ensure better performance on \benchmarkname.
+For instance, Qwen-3-VL-235B and Qwen-2.5-VL-32B outperform Llama-4 on MMMU, while Llama-4 outperforms them on \benchmarkname.
+This result indicates that evaluating on the image reasoning benchmark does not necessarily reveal the fine-detailed visual understanding required for hallucination detection.

-\textbf{Evaluators favor the sentence near the beginning of the caption.} Figure~\ref{fig:positionwise_score} computes the detectors' output scores averaged within each sentence position.
-For both \textit{correct} and \textit{incorrect} image-text pairs, the detectors give a higher score to the sentences located near the beginning of the caption.
-The first sentence often provides the overview of the image, and VLMs seem to prefer such sentences irrespective of their correctness, possibly because such sentences are abundant in training datasets.
+\nbf{Detectors favor the sentence near the beginning of the caption.} The left of Fig.~\ref{fig:positionwise_score} shows the detectors' output scores averaged across each sentence position.
+For both \textit{correct} and \textit{incorrect} image-text pairs, the detectors assign higher scores to sentences located near the beginning of the caption.
+The right of Fig.~\ref{fig:positionwise_score} shows the likelihood of generating each sentence given the image across sentence positions, measured by the detector.
+The first sentence tends to receive higher likelihood scores, suggesting that it often contains more generic descriptions that provide an overview of the image.
+VLMs appear to prefer such sentences irrespective of their correctness, possibly because such patterns are abundant in training data.